omahs/ouroboros-network/ouroboros-consensus/docs/Testing.md

 **Stats.** The implementation is 600 loc; the tests are 350 loc.

-### Mempool (`Test.Consensus.Mempool`)

-The mempool collects transactions from down-stream nodes, makes them available to up-stream nodes, and of course provides the pool of transactions that we use when forging blocks.

-The tests for the mempool are not model based, but instead check various simple properties and invariants:

-* After adding valid transactions to the mempool, they can be retrieved.
-* Adding invalid transactions from the mempool will report them as invalid, and they are not added.
-* Transactions cannot be retrieved after they are removed.
-* The mempool capacity is not exceeded
-* etc.

-**Stats.** The implementation is 1400 loc, the tests are 1100 loc.

 ### The hard fork combinator: time infrastructure

 One of the responsibilities of the HFC is to offer time conversions (slot to